 The Children's Hospital School provides education for students who are too ill to attend their mainstream school.
 Our students join us following a referral supported by medical evidence.
 Our role is to nurture, support, educate and enable students to reintegrate as, when and if appropriate.
-We teach in four school bases and in children's homes.
+We teach in four school bases and at children's own homes.
 We aim to provide outstanding education and care in partnership with other agencies.